Funky Dragon: AGM

-The Funky Dragon AGM happens once a year in the Welsh Assembly's building in Cardiff Bay.
+The Funky Dragon AGM happened once a year in the Senedd building in Cardiff Bay.

-The Grand Council and young people from across Wales are able to come together and discuss their views/opinions and then question Ministers during Question Time.
-The Grand Council members meet Ministers and Officials to discuss how young people from all over Wales can effect change at a national level.
+The Grand Council and young people from across Wales were able to come together and discuss their views/opinions and then question Ministers during Question Time.
+The Grand Council members met Ministers and officials to discuss how young people from all over Wales could effect change at a national level.

-Time is then spent in the Assembly chamber to complete elections, declaration of accounts and any other business.
+Time was then spent in the Senedd chamber to complete elections, declaration of accounts and any other business.